 - Completion of a police record check for the vulnerable sector

-The time commitment is May 2017 to September 2017.
-On-site requirements at the campsite (in Parham, Ontario) include the Volunteer Orientation weekend (May 12-14, 2017) and week of Camp Ten Oaks (July 28 – August 6, 2017).
+The time commitment is May 2018 to September 2018.
+On-site requirements at the campsite (in Parham, Ontario, and London, ON) include the Volunteer Orientation weekend (May 9-13, 2018) and two weeks of Camp Ten Oaks (July 27 – August 5, 2018 and August 24 – September 1, 2018).
 Off-site requirements include being available on a volunteer basis from May to September of the camping season to carry out the duties of the position.

 commitment to equity